Day 1: Arrival to Tallinn. Accommodation in a hotel of your choice.

 Day 6: Departure to Klaipeda with an en route stop at the Hill of Crosses and Rundale Palace.

 Day 7: Visit to Curonian Spit with a stop in Nida and Juodkrante.

 Day 9: Vilnius city tour.

 Day 1: Arrival in Tallinn, the capital of Estonia and transfer to your hotel.

-Day 2: A morning city tour features the most impressive tourist attractions of Tallinn, one of the purest medieval towns in the Northern Europe and includes a visit to Rocca-al-Mare Ethnographic Museum, showing the life style of 18-19th century.
-The afternoon is free for independent activities.
+Day 2: Morning city tour features the most impressive tourist attractions of Tallinn, one of the purest medieval towns in the Northern Europe and includes a visit to Rocca-al-Mare Ethnographic Museum, showing the life style of 18-19th century.
+Your afternoon is free for independent activities.

-Day 3: A full day tour to Lahemaa National Park to enjoy Estonia’s natural beauty as well its historical, archaeological and cultural heritage.
-A visit to 18th century Palmse manor shows furniture of the period, 17th century distillery, hotel and granary.
+Day 3: Full day tour to Lahemaa National Park to enjoy Estonia’s natural beauty as well its historical, archaeological and cultural heritage.
+Visit to 18th century Palmse manor shows furniture of the period, 17th century distillery, hotel and granary.

 Day 4: Leave Tallinn for Riga, the capital of Latvia and while en route stop at the National Park of Gauja to visit the 13th century Turaida Castle, Gutmanis cave - the largest cave in Latvia steeped in legends and tales, and other notable landmarks.
 Upon arrival in Riga, settle in at your hotel.